-Shepard Freshman Resource Center: Building Community: Serving to Learn
+Shepard Academic Resource Center: Building Community: Serving to Learn

 The University of Portland began Building Community: Serving to Learn in 2005 as a way to unite all UP first-year students in a day of service during their first full weekend on campus after Orientation.